PatchLore/Promptedia/docs/roadmap.md

 ## 🪄 Strategic Ecosystem

-Promptopedia acts as the discovery layer.
+On Point Prompt acts as the discovery layer.

 Soundswoop acts as the generation layer.